Local SEO and SEM Best Practices for Businesses

 Optimize Google Ads Location Settings

-When creating a Google Ads campaign, be sure your campaigns are set to only show ads to those in the locations you are targeting.
+When creating a campaign, be sure your Google Ads campaign settings are only showing ads to those in the locations you are targeting.
 The default setting for Google Ads when it comes to location is “physical locations and locations of interest.”
 So technically, someone in another country can see your ad for a local restaurant if they have previously looked at any news related to the United States.
 If a person is searching for anything related to the US, then Google flags them as “interested”.
 Be sure to turn that off and have your ads triggered only for those in your physical location so you're not wasting budget.

 Structure Your Campaigns and Ad Groups by Location